jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded some center lane driving.
 Here is an example image of center lane driving:

+During my initial attempts at training the model, I came to the conclusion that I had recorded too much of redundant center line driving behavior, and the parts of the track where the vehicle was not behaving well needed to be emphasized in the training material.
+Subsequently, I included more of correcting behavior and portions of the track where the edges or the texture of the lane were different or changing.

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to return the center after deviating towards the edges.
+In this process, I figured it would be detrimental to the model if the movements that lead toward the edges
+....
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]